 Some cities have gone so far as to claim them a public nuisance.
 In a few states, there have been several lawsuits filed against e-scooter manufacturers for injuries resulting from faulty brakes and wheels, among other malfunctions.
 In Atlanta, a recent law was passed that prohibits e-scooter riders from riding or parking the scooters on the sidewalks.
 Anyone who violates these rules could face a fine of up to $1,000.

 The design of the scooters also makes them inherently dangerous.
 The e-scooter’s small wheels make them difficult to navigate on terrain that’s not perfectly smooth, and the lack of a seat makes them even less safe for riders.
 E-scooter manufacturers have pledged to invest more in making the devices safer for their riders.
+Proper directions and warning labels need to be placed on the e-scooter so that riders have clear directions on how to use them, but also know that these can still pose some danger to the rider.
 There have still been several cases, however, where scooters had to be pulled from circulation due to manufacturing defects that resulted in scooters catching on fire due to battery failure.
 There have been other instances where the brakes have failed on the scooter causing injury to its rider.
 This is why it is so important to inspect the e-scooter before riding it.

 Another big reason why there have been so many injuries is that most people are not wearing helmets, or any safety gear, when riding one.
 When a rider checks-out an e-scooter, there is no option for them to check out a helmet as well.
 And since the decision to ride an e-scooter is usually spontaneous, the rider probably won’t have any safety gear with them to wear for protection.
 E-scooter companies claim to be working on a fix for this problem.
 Riders have also been known to engage in risky behavior while riding, such as riding under the influence or having more than one rider on a scooter at a time.
 While it should be obvious that one should not ride an e-scooter while under the influence of any drug or alcohol, Georgia has enacted a specific law that classifies operating an electric mobility device as another form of a DUI.
 While this law was originally enacted to apply to the popular Segway devices, it could also be applied to e-scooters.